Physical Processes Behind the Co-Evolution of Halos, Galaxies and Supermassive Black Holes in the IllustrisTNG Simulation: Processes Driving the Evolution

 This result implies that, the duration of the phase when star formation outpaces SMBH growth is determined by (i) the seeding strategy of SMBH in the simulation, or the formation of SMBH seed in the real Universe; (ii) the specific entropy of gas surrounding the SMBH seed, namely, the boundary conditions provided by halo accretion, star formation and stellar feedback; (iii) the definition of the end of the phase.
 The upper limit of $\tau_1$, $(A_{\rm s} M_{\rm seed})^{-1}$, is determined by only (i) and (ii).

 Fig.~\ref{fig:phase-1-time-estimate} shows the distribution of $\tau_{1}$ directly obtained from the fitting function described in \S\ref{sec:def-phases}, in comparison with the value estimated by Eq.~\eqref{eq:tau-1-estimate}.
-To avoid large fluctuations at a specific snapshot, we use the averaged $A_{\rm s}$ during Phase-1.
+To avoid large fluctuations at a specific snapshot, we use the average $A_{\rm s}$ during Phase-1.
 The contour in the figure shows the distribution of SMBHs and the dot-dashed line shows a power-law fitting.
 The normalization and power index of the fitting are both close to 1, indicating that the estimation of $\tau_{1}$ by Eq.~\eqref{eq:tau-1-estimate} is accurate.
-Thus, the transition from star-formation dominated growth to SMBH-accretion dominated growth is a combined consequence of the subgrid model adopted by TNG: the low-mass seeds, the Bondi accretion rate, and the eEOS of star-forming gas.
+Thus, {\revised from Eq.~\eqref{eq:tau-1-estimate}}, the transition from star-formation dominated growth to SMBH-accretion dominated growth, {\revised with a given definition of the transition}, is a combined consequence of the subgrid model adopted by TNG: the low-mass seeds, the Bondi accretion rate, and the eEOS of star-forming gas.

 A critical task in hydrodynamical simulations is to implement different recipes of SMBH seeding and growth, to embed SMBHs in different environments, and to understand their observational consequences.
 For example, \citet{bowerDark2017b} analytically estimated the condition for the triggering of rapid SMBH growth (the transition at $t_{\rm 12}$ in our terminology), and tested it in the EAGLE simulation with a list of model variants.
 As EAGLE is different from TNG in its hydrodynamic solver and the thermal-mode stellar feedback, the results and the interpretations can be different.
 Indeed, their results suggested that the transition at $t_{12}$ is caused by the transition of the effect of stellar feedback, which is initially effective in expelling gas from the galaxy by the buoyant outflow, but then becomes ineffective when the halo grows massive and the gas environment of the galaxy becomes hot.
 The transition is thus controlled by a critical halo mass, which is suggested to be $\sim 10^{12}\Msun$ and depend moderately on redshift.
 A follow-up study by \citet{mcalpineRapidGrowthPhase2018} based on EAGLE instead suggested that the transition occurs at a nearly constant virial temperature of $\approx 10^{5.6}\Kelvin$.
 Other works also suggested that active star formation can expel gas from the vicinity of the central SMBH, reduce the gas density and suppress the accretion of the SMBH \citep[e.g.][]{habouzitBlossomsBlackHole2017, angles-alcazarBlackHolesFIRE2017, hopkinsWhyBlackHoles2021a,mcalpineRapidGrowthPhase2018, byrneStellarFeedbackregulatedBlack2023}.
 These models thus create environments for the growth of SMBH in the star-formation dominated phase that are different from that in TNG, and are expected to produce $\rho_{\rm gas}(t)$ and $c_{\rm s}(t)$ curves that are different from the smooth, slowly increasing curves shown in the top right panel of Fig.~\ref{fig:phase-1-mass-history}.
 The evolution of $A_{\rm s}$ may also be changed, which can lead to an evolution equation of $M_{\rm BH}$ different from our Eq.~\eqref{eq:mbh-t-phase-1}.